lwjglgamedev/lwjglbook-bookcontents-leg/chapter20/chapter20.md

 }
 ```

 As you can see we have now three new uniforms.
 The uniforms ```numCols``` and ```numRows``` just contain the number of columns and rows of the texture atlas.
-In order to correct the texture coordinates, we first must scale down them.
+In order to calculate the texture coordinates, we first must scale down these parameters.
 Each tile will have a width which is equal to $$1 / numCols$$ and a height which is equal to $$1 / numRows$$ as shown in the next figure.

 ![Texture coordinates](texture_coordinates.png)
 Then we just need to apply and offset depending on the row and column, this is what is modelled by the ```texXOffset``` and ```texYOffset``` uniforms.